birdipa2/credit-risk-classification/README.md

 cd loan-default-prediction
 ```

-2. Run the `loan_default_prediction.ipynb` notebook to train and evaluate the machine learning models.
+2. Run the `credit_risk_classification.ipynb` notebook from 'Credit_Risk' folder to train and evaluate the machine learning models.

+3. The `lending_data.csv` file has been stored in 'Resources' sub-folder inside the 'Credit_Risk' folder.

 ## Results